5l1v3r1/Mrs.Robot/README.md

 ## Serve_the_model_and_view_the_results &#x1F49C;

 **VAE is a generative mode**l which means it can be used to **generate new fashion pieces for Mrs.Robot**.
 This is done by scanning the latent plane, sampling the latent points at regular intervals, to generate the corresponding fashion piece for each point.
-Run to serve the model and the training web page:
+Run to serve the model and the training web page 👩🏻‍🔬:

 ```sh